 The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a function and, therefore, are clearly identifiable to a particular function.
 Depreciation expense for capital assets that can specifically be identified with a function are included in its direct expenses.
 Depreciation expense for "shared" capital assets (for example, a school building is used primarily for instructional, school administration, operation and maintenance of facilities, and school lunch services) are ratably included in the direct expenses of the appropriate functions.
 Indirect expense allocations that have been made in the funds have been reversed for the statement of activities.
 Interest on general long-term liabilities is considered an indirect expense and is reported in the statement of activities as a separate line item.
-Program revenues include: 1) fees and charges paid by students and other recipients of goods or services offered by a given function, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
-Revenues that are not classified as program revenues, including property taxes, are presented as general revenues.
+Program revenues include: 1) fees and charges paid by students and other recipients of goods or services offered by a given function, and 2) grants and contributions that are not classified as program revenues, including property taxes, are presented as general revenues.